 Among the many Roman roads, or royal roads, that crossed Asturias and communicated this region with Leon lands, highlights the so-called Senda del Arcediano, which links the region of Cangas de Onís with that of Riaño.
 The Asturian East communicated since ancient times with the ancient Kingdom of León along this path.

-It was a route used by Rome to subdue Cantabrians and Astures, later it became a romanization vehicle between the two slopes of the port, served the Muslim invasion and the subsequent reconquest.
-During the Middle Ages it was used to "transport" the doctrine of the monastery of Sahagún.
-At the end of the first millennium there is talk of "via saliamica" (sajambrina) and "carrera maiore" (greater or royal road).
+It was a route used by Rome to subdue Cantabrians and Asturians, then it became a vehicle for Romanization between the two sides of the port, it served the Muslim invasion and the subsequent reconquest.
+During the Middle Ages it was used to "transport" the doctrine of the Sahagun monastery.
+At the end of the first millennium there is talk of "via saliamica" (sajambrina) and "career maiore" (main or royal road).

 In the Middle Ages it was a compulsory passage for muleteers.
 A classic route of passage of travelers and transfer of merchandise that lasted several centuries.
 For it ran a good part of the products of eastern Asturias that were sold in Meseta, such as reddish pigment obtained from iron oxide, highly demanded inland and gave a new name to the route: Camín del Almagre.
 The sajambriegos used the route in reverse route to "go to fields", supplying the Asturian area with products that did not exist in its contours, such as wheat or wine.
 It was also a basic step for the seasonal emigration of the llaniscos tejanos to Leon lands.